 These days, thanks to the wonders of the internet, it is easy for people to become professional buyers of just about anything.
-All the information and opinions you could ever need are available if you just Google for them.
+All the information and opinions you could ever need are available if you just ask Google.
 You can even spec and price a new car without going anywhere near a car showroom!
 And through some simple online comparisons, you can probably buy many products cheaper than if you went to the usual retail suppliers.
 This obviously can create challenges if you are in the business of sales!

 In this environment, it can be tempting for businesses to slash their prices in order to maintain their market share.
-But that is a no-win situation, and as a Coach, I always steer my clients away from competing on price, because here’s the thing – sales is not all about the price!
-If it were, Waitrose would have to close its supermarkets, Harrods would be converted to a pound shop and unwanted BMWs would be stacking up at the docks.
+But that is a no-win situation, and as a Coach, I always steer my clients away from competing on price.
+Here’s the interesting thing – sales is not all about the price!
+If it were, Waitrose would have to close its supermarkets and unwanted BMWs would be stacking up at the docks.

 The truth is that people don’t buy purely on logic – it’s more complicated than that, and is all down to human psychology.
 In very broad terms, the human brain has two separate parts, the right and left hemispheres.
 We probably all know that the right side of the brain controls the left side of the body and vice versa.
 However, the right side of the brain also deals with emotions, while the left side deals with logic.

 All decisions are made using both sides of the brain, using a combination of both logic and emotion.
 But years of study have shown that emotion always takes precedence when people make a buying decision.
 (A great source of information on the topic, for those of you who like to research issues, is Robert Cialdini’s book, “Influence: the Art of Persuasion.”)